antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * R2 has generated a large list of differentially expressed genes, can you say something about the distribution of the genes, how many are up and down regulated.

-**A: A list of 8000 regulated genens has been found.
-A small tabel shows the numbers of up and down regulated genes. ~4058 vs 3939 **.

 Next to many publicly available datasets, R2 is also hosting a lot of curated lists of genes which we call `gene sets` (gene categories).
 These gene categories can be used to restrict or filter as well.
 We can adapt our current search by scrolling down to the end of our gene list.
 In the Adjustable Settings Panel by hitting the **"Search GS"** in the Gene Filters box you can now use a Gene Set to filter your list.
 Re-generate a list that is specifically associated with (colorectal) cancer (hint: look in the gene category or KEGG pathway list to identify an interesting gene set).
 You can look with keywords of inspect the KEGG pathway specific.